FlattGiraffe/NPC-Face-Swapper/README.md

 Use the destination NPC blacklist if there are some characters you don't want to change.
 For example, Inigo or Lucien, since they are full of depth and are fully voiced.

 Use the race blacklist if you want to ignore certain races.
 For example Khajiit and Argonians or OldPeople races.

+Change the random generation seed if you run into NPC appearance generations that just doesn't quite work for you.
+Identical seeds with an identical modlist should result in an identical swap set.

+---

 ### Gender Settings